-As the northernmost main island of Japan, Hokkaido is an extremely popular tourist destination, best known for its rolling scenic landscapes and untouched wilderness.
-In addition, Hokkaido is also famous for being home to one of the best natural hot springs (onsen) in Japan.
+As the northernmost main island of Japan, Hokkaido is an extremely popular tourist destination, best known for its great hotels, scenic landscapes and untouched wilderness.
+In addition, known to be the home of Hokkaido’s hot springs are famed all-around Japan also famous for being home to one of the best natural hot springs (onsen) in Japan.
 While there are plenty of natural hot baths that you can visit in the expansive vista of Hokkaido, nothing beats a splendid night in a traditional Japanese inn (ryokan) with the onsen right on-premise!
-To help you with your search for the perfect accommodation, this article will guide you to the best 15 ryokans in Hokkaido with onsens, categorized by regions for your convenience.
+To help you with your search for the perfect accommodation, this article will guide you to the best ryokans with onsens in Hokkaido, categorized by regions for your convenience.

 Located only a 10-minute walk to the food street and renowned Jigokudani (地獄谷) or “Hell Valley” in Noboribetsu, Noboribetsu Grand Hotel is a traditional Japanese inn with a modern touch.
 Guests will be delighted to find three out of the aforementioned nine types of natural hot spring water right in the comfort of the hotel.
 Enjoy a relaxing bath in the only full-scale dome-shaped Roman bath in Japan at Noboribetsu Grand Hotel, where you can bask in sunlight through the beautiful high-ceilinged structure.
 The open-air baths are also decorated with seasonal flowers in a Japanese garden setting, where you can relish a soak in nature filled with the pleasant sounds of gushing waterfalls and the fragrant aroma of cypress and greenery.